mymatsubara/cheatsheet-js/src/cheatsheet/en/number.md

 console.log(3 % 2); // modulo: reminider of integer division
 ```

-## subtraction and decrement assignment
+## increment and decrement assignment

 - Some ways to increment a number: